-The journalists of the Lost in Europe collective use investigative journalism to find out what happende to the missing children that are on the move in Europe.
-Their investigation bring issues to light and show where the migrations systems fail.
+The journalists of the Lost in Europe collective use investigative journalism to find out what happened to the children that went missing while they were on the move in Europe.
+Their investigations bring issues to light and show where the migration and asylum systems fail.
 As a collective, Mind the Children makes productions around various international days to raise awareness for the plight of unaccompanied minors.
 You can find a selection of both on this page.

 Productions by Mind the Children

 Collection of productions that were developed for the Mind the Children on the move in Europe project.

 For International Missing Children’s Day, we spoke with Aagje Ieven, Secretary General of Missing Children Europe.
 We discussed the latest numbers from Lost in Europe, and what needs to change to help missing migrant children.

 Mind the Children in Studio Free Press Matters

 This International Missing Children’s Day, Mind the Children raises attention to thousands of migrant children that go missing in Europe with a special episode of Free Press Unlimited’s Studio Free Press Matters.

 An estimated 37 million children migrate every year.
 On International Migrant’s Day, Mind the Children launched a quiz about the situation and rights of migrant children, in the Netherlands specifically.

 The role of investigative journalism in ending human trafficking